encoredev/encore/docs/deploy/infra.md

 | **Caches:** | [GCP Memorystore (Redis)][gcp-redis] | [Amazon ElastiCache (Redis)][aws-redis] | [Azure Cache (Redis)][azure-redis] |
 | **Cron Jobs:** | [Encore Managed][encore-cron] | [Encore Managed][encore-cron] | [Encore Managed][encore-cron] |
 | **Secrets:** | [Secret Manager][gcp-secrets] | [AWS Secrets Manager][aws-secrets] | [App Service App][azure-app-service-secrets] |

+### Configurability

+With Encore you do not define any cloud service specifics in application code.
+This means, after deploying to your own cloud account, you can safely use your cloud provider's console to modify the provisioned resources according to your application's scaling requirements.
+See more details below for each cloud provider and infrastructure resource.

+In the future, Encore will provide built-in optimization of cloud environments according to your applications real-world behavior.

 ### Google Cloud Platform (GCP)